Web Inspector ReferenceSources Tab

 - If the request data or response content is valid XML (including HTML and SVG), a DOM Tree view is made available as if the contents had been shown in the Elements Tab.

-- If the response content is XML-like or valid JavaScript or valid CSS, [Pretty print] will reformat the content for readability when clicked.
+- If the response content is XML-like or valid JavaScript or valid CSS, - If the response content is valid JavaScript, - If the response content is valid JavaScript, - If the response content is an image,

 Additional information about the resource is also shown in the Resource panel in the Details Sidebar, such as MIME type and request/response headers.